yesodweb/yesodweb.com-content/blog/2014/04/proposal-changes-pvp.md

 again.
 In today's world, we end up with the following options:

 * Place upper bounds on base to indicate "I haven't tested this with newer versions of GHC."
-This then makes it difficult to users to test out that package with newer versions of GHC.
+This then makes it difficult for users to test out that package with newer versions of GHC.
 * Leave off upper bounds on base.
 Users may then try to install a package onto a version of GHC on which the package hasn't been tested, which will result